samarth-robo/blog/_posts/2020-09-28-vnc_multiuser.md

 [RealVNC Viewer](https://www.realvnc.com/en/connect/download/viewer/macos/).

 The good thing about the method I described above is that it works for a multi-user computer, and **does not need sudo** permissions for any user!

+## Special Instructions for Multi-User
+Some users might connect and encounter a blank and unresponsive screen.
+This bugged me for a while, but [this answer](https://askubuntu.com/a/672000) finally suggested the solution.
+It has to do with virtual terminals.
+Each user's X server starts in a different virtual terminal.
+In fact, you are changing virtual terminals when you press `Alt+Ctrl+F1-8`, and can switch between users in this way!
+But even if the previous user to access their VNC connection disconnected, the current virtual terminal will not be yours.
+So each user will need to know their virtual terminal number using `sudo fgconsole` (only needed once when the computer is rebooted).
+Unfortunately, SSH has its own new virtual terminal, so you will have to run this from your real X session i.e. while physically present in front of your computer.
+When you want to connect to VNC, change the current virtual terminal to yours using `sudo chvt <your virtual terminal number>` (this does work over SHH!).

+Because of this virtual terminal issue. multiple users will not be able to access their VNC connections simultaneously.